Best central air conditioning units 2023

 No high-end models

-If you want to go for central air conditioning but without that large upfront cost then a great budget pick is Goodman.
-This company has five different units to pick from with a top SEER rating at a decent 19.
-You even get a stand-out lifetime compressor warranty on some units and 10 years or more on others.
+If you want central air conditioning without that high upfront cost, then a great budget pick is Goodman.
+This company has five different units, with a top SEER rating of 19.
+You even get a stand-out lifetime compressor warranty on some units and ten years or more on others.

 What the users say

-While Goodman appears to get generally negative installer opinions, these are down to poor installations, as many point out that Goodman sells its equipment to anyone and this tends to result in more poor installations.
+While Goodman appears to get generally negative installer opinions, these are down to poor installations, as many point out that Goodman sells its equipment to anyone, which tends to result in more poor installations.
 Generally, users are pleased with the experience and price.
 One customer mentioned they saved $2,000 and were happy with the quality and output of the unit, while another said their electric bill had been reduced by over 50%.
 The GSXC18 and 16 models are rated highly.

 So despite saving money up front with units from $985, you still get very reassuring build quality backed by impressive warranties.
 Units also feature useful additions like onboard diagnostics to help with maintenance and upkeep.
 You can store six fault codes so you know of any problems as they develop.

-The units themselves are known for running quietly with a helpful decibel rating for each, ranging from as low as 40dB and topping out at just 70dB.
-These aren't the most energy efficient but top-end models do still help keep energy bills down.
+The units are known for running quietly with a helpful decibel rating for each, ranging from as low as 40dB topping out at just 70 dB.
+These aren't the most energy-efficient, but top-end models help keep energy bills down.

-If you want one of the longest warranties out there while making a saving up front, and getting some of the most quiet units, then the Goodman range offers you plenty of good options.
+If you want one of the longest warranties out there while saving upfront, and getting some of the quietest units, then the Goodman range offers you plenty of good options.

 Best central air conditioning units: Amana Central Air Conditioners Review